June 11-14, 2026

 Selection Process

-We will review all scripts submitted to us during the open submission period, then select a group to move on to the next round of review.
+We will review the first 600 scripts submitted to Distillery this year.
+Submissions will close when we reach the 600 play cap, or on September 5th, whichever comes first.
+We will then review these scripts and select a group to move on to the next round.
 This first review can take some time, so we thank you in advance for your patience.
 As we narrow down our play selection, we will announce which plays have made it to the next round both via email and publicly on our social media.
-Here is the timeline we followed last year.
-While we may diverge this year, it will hopefully give you a framework for setting expectations about this process for 2024-2025:
+Here is a rough timeline.
+While we may diverge this year, it will hopefully give you a framework for setting expectations about this process for 2025-2026:

 September-December: Submission Review/Reading Period

 January: Playwright Interviews: Short-listed playwrights are expected to participate in a virtual interview with members of the Seattle Public Distillery team.
-After interviews, release of the FINALISTS LIST (last year, 11 plays)
+After interviews, release of the SEMI-FINALISTS (last year, 13 plays)

 February: Final review/director matching process.
 Release of the OFFICIAL SELECTIONS.

-In the end, we expect to select 5 or 6 plays from the selection process to participate in Distillery, along with one play from a Seattle Public Theater resident playwright.
-Last year we received ~350 Distillery submissions and included 7 plays in the final festival.
+In the end, we expect to choose 6 OFFICIAL SELECTIONS from the process to participate in Distillery, along with one play from a Seattle Public Theater resident playwright.
+Last year we received ~750 Distillery submissions and included 7 plays in the final festival.
 We will be looking for an eclectic group of feminist plays to round out this exciting new works festival.
 We will prioritize playwrights local to the Pacific Northwest and those from traditionally underrepresented backgrounds in theater.

 Distillery Goals